christocracy/cordova-plugin-background-geolocation/README.md

 ## iOS

+Unfortunately, this plugin is really geared towards use with iOS;  The Android implementation is only very basic.
 The iOS implementation of background geolocation uses [CLLocationManager#startMonitoringSignificantLocationChanges](https://developer.apple.com/library/ios/documentation/CoreLocation/Reference/CLLocationManager_Class/CLLocationManager/CLLocationManager.html#//apple_ref/occ/instm/CLLocationManager/startMonitoringSignificantLocationChanges)

 When the app is suspended, the native plugin initiates [region-monitoring](https://developer.apple.com/library/ios/documentation/CoreLocation/Reference/CLRegion_class/Reference/Reference.html#//apple_ref/doc/c_ref/CLRegion), creating a circular-region of radius *#stationaryRadius* meters.
 Once the monitored-region signals that the user has gone beyond this region, the native-plugin will initiate aggressive location-monitoring using [standard location services](https://developer.apple.com/library/mac/documentation/CoreLocation/Reference/CLLocationManager_Class/CLLocationManager/CLLocationManager.html).
 At this time, *#distanceFilter* is in effect, recording a location each time the user travels that distance.